rfgiusti/timebox/README.md

 ts.save(train, test, 'example');   % register into the repository
 ```

-Once the data set has been saved into TimeBox repository, it should be referred to by its given name
+Once the data set has been saved into the TimeBox repository, it should be referred to by its given
-(in this case, `example`) every time a function needs to access the repository.
-For instance, the
+name (in this case, `example`) every time a function needs to access the repository.
+For instance,
-TS.LOAD function may be used to load the previously data set `example` as follows:
+the TS.LOAD function may be used to load the previously data set `example` as follows:

 ```Matlab
 chdir('~/timebox');                % assuming TimeBox has been installed here [train, test] = ts.load('example');
 ```

+Because the local repository is kept as binary Matlab files, loading the data sets this way is faster
+than parsing CSV files.
+Moreover, TimeBox is able to keep cache of transformed data sets, distance
+matrices, and, as it is being developed, other kind of data.
+It also keeps track of meta-data that
+may be useful in experiments.

+If you do not wish to use the local repository, TimeBox still has lots of functionalities that work
+without cached data.